Teaching & Learning

 Festival of Music Choir

-Onsite instrumental tuition is available during school hours.
+Onsite instrumental tuition is available during school hours to reception to year 6 students.
 Students are able to undertake individual or small group lessons with our private instrumental teachers.
-Prices vary from teacher to teacher from $15-34 a half hour.
-Payment is negotiated directly through the instrumental teachers.
-Instrumental hire is organise through the school or privately and varies depending on the instrument.
+Prices vary from teacher to teacher from $15-$37 per half hour.
+Payment and timetabling are negotiated directly through the instrumental teachers.

 Percussion – Drum kit